Skip to main content

 TestDriver integrates seamlessly with popular CI providers, enabling automated end-to-end testing on every push and pull request.

 Never commit your API key directly in code.
-Always use your CI provider’s secrets management.
+Always use OIDC or your CI provider’s secrets management.

 CI Provider Examples